Team Kiwi Racing: History

 During 2013 Team Kiwi Racing campaigned for a second season in the Australian Porsche Carrera Cup Championship.
 This time TKR Owner David John allocated the drive to Shae Davies and Adam Gowans.
-Both drivers were quick and achieved solid results for TKR in their respective categories highlighted by Team Kiwi Racing winning the Porsche Carrera Cup Rennsport meeting followed by three wins from three starts for TKR at Bathurst, Mount Panorama with Adam Gowans driving.
+Both drivers were quick and achieved solid results for TKR in their respective categories highlighted by Team Kiwi Racing winning the Porsche Carrera Cup Rennsport meeting followed by three wins from three starts for TKR at Bathurst, Mount Panorama.

 For 2014 Team Kiwi Racing purchased a NZV8 for Craig Baird to race.
 The season started well with Pole positions and race wins but a tough season eventuated with the older Holden engines being pushed to their limits and past them to keep up with the Ford falcon motorsport engines resulting in two engine failures that saw a tough season for TKR.

 For the 2016 season Team Kiwi Racing dipped their toe in the water to experience the NZ V8SuperTourer Championship.
 Craig Baird again provided TKR with race wins at Pukekohe Raceway and Taupo International raceway before it was decided that the politics between NZV8 Touring cars and V8SuperTourers needed to be sorted before making further commitments to either championship going forward.

-In 2017 Thomas Boniface, a 13-year-old BMW MINI Challenge Driver is the latest young Kiwi driver to be selected as part of the TKR Development Academy.
-Boniface is a 4 times national Kart-Sport Champion and TKR have big plans for him moving forward.
-Boniface finished a season high of 5th at the Taupo round out of 32 cars.
+In 2017 Thomas Boniface, a 12-year-old BMW MINI Challenge Driver is the latest young Kiwi driver to be selected as part of the TKR Development Academy.
+Boniface is a 4 times national KartSport Champion and TKR have big plans for him moving forward.
+Boniface finished a season high of 5th at the Taupo round out of 32 cars, winning two races.

 In 2019 Team Kiwi Racing decided to enter the Bathurst 1000 as a Wildcard and purchased a Triple Eight built Holden ZB Commodore and lined up 2018 Porsche Carrera Cup Australia Champion Jaxon Evans and three-time Porsche Carrera Cup Asia Champion Chris van der Drift to drive the car.
-The team ended up scrapping there plans due to the lack of funding.
+The team ended up scrapping there plans due to COVID and Dunlop unable to supply the additional quantity of tires the team required for the teams pre Bathurst test days and for the Bathurst race it-self.

+Team Kiwi Racing will celebrate their 25th Anniversary in 2025 at Bathurst, Mount Panorama were the All Kiwi Team debuted in November 2000 as the first ever Kiwi team to compete in the Australian Supercar Championship.

+Team Kiwi Racing continue to support Kiwi drivers with life changing opportunities as we speak under the teams TKR scholarship program.